-Eligibility for discretionary housing payment, how to claim and appeal process.
+Eligibility for Discretionary Housing Payment, how to claim and review process.

 The government limits the funding available for DHPs each year.
 When the money runs out no more payments can be made.
 This means we must carefully consider all applications, taking into account individual circumstances to make sure we provide support for those most in need.

 DHPs do not cover the cost of services charges included in your rent; these are usually things like fuel, water or food.

 - be entitled to housing benefit or the housing cost element of Universal Credit